 So here are three easy ways to be happier and get more done.

-If you're not into meditation, however, just a moment or two of mindfulness can make a difference.
-If you feel your attention or productivity lagging, sit or stand still for a moment, straighten your back, close your eyes, take a deep breath, check for areas of discomfort in your body, relax your muscles and just focus on two three breaths.
-That's a moment of rest and recharge to get you back up and going again.
+2. Take mindful moments.
+If you feel your attention or productivity lagging, sit or stand still for a moment, straighten your back, close your eyes, take a deep breath, check for areas of discomfort in your body, relax your muscles and just focus on two or three breaths.
+You'll feel recharged and ready to get going again.